 A Roadmap for Building a More Effective, Resilient, and Customer-Centered SNAP Program

-As the membership association for state, county, and city human services agencies, APHSA is committed to promoting recommendations for the 2023 Farm Bill that focus on smart policy that improves customer experience and reduces gaps in participation, while mitigating administrative burden for agencies that administer the Supplemental Nutrition Assistance Program (SNAP).
+As the membership association for state, county, and city human services agencies, APHSA is committed to promoting recommendations for the upcoming Farm Bill that focus on smart policy that improves customer experience and reduces gaps in participation, while mitigating administrative burden for agencies that administer the Supplemental Nutrition Assistance Program (SNAP).

 SNAP is the largest federal program dedicated to advancing food and nutrition security, which are both critical social determinants of health and well-being.
 Through the economic nutrition supports that SNAP provides, to its programs including SNAP Employment and Training (SNAP E&T), SNAP Nutrition Education (SNAP-Ed), and SNAP Outreach, SNAP is working to support families on their path to better their health outcomes for the long term.